hMRI-group/hMRI-toolbox-docs/docs/information.md

 - Gunther Helms (Department of Medical Radiation Physics, Lund University, Lund, Sweden)
 - Lars Ruthotto (Emory University, Atlanta, GA, United States)
 - Gabriel Ziegler (Otto-von-Guericke-University Magdeburg, Magdeburg, Germany)

+## Scientific Publications and Posters

+For a reference on the scientific background, methods and concepts please use this paper ([Tabelow2019](docs/references.md#tabelow2019); also available as a pre-print paper) and cite it when publishing results compiled with the hMRI Toolbox.
+A conference poster is also available here.

 ## Acknowledgments and Funding